nanners35/teamspeak-control-panel/README.md

 WebSocket real-time updates
 Metrics dashboard
 ⚠️ Security Notes
-❌ Do NOT commit config.json
+Do NOT commit config.json
-🔐 Rotate exposed webhooks or passwords
+Rotate exposed webhooks or passwords
-📁 Use .gitignore to protect secrets
+Use .gitignore to protect secrets
 💡 Author

 Built by Eugene J

-👍 This version does a few things right:
-Keeps setup dead simple
-Doesn’t overwhelm users with config details
-Still looks clean + legit
-Matches what you actually built